| Selection Criteria

 available information, appear to be

-- Performance.
+maintaining it.
+Performance.
 The Sponsor favors funds

 that have a history of strong relative